semiodesk/limes/Documentation/Maintenance.md

 These files are produced by the <code>csv-convert.py</code> script and directly correspond to tables in the ProfilesRNS database.
 Please see the Profiles RNS Install Manual for details on this topic.

 > ℹ️ The tool also supports merging partial datasets with the production data for quick and easy updates or removals of individual records.
+For this to work, it is important that the 'internalusername' of a record matches with the one in the database.

-### Import a Dataset
+### Importing a Dataset
+When the tool is started, it loads all records from the database and displays the statistics in the table.
+The 'Total' column in the table refers to the number of records **currently** in the database.

+Once a user has selected a dataset, the table displays the number of records **after** the new data was merged with the existing data.
+Then the number in the 'Total' column represents the new number of records in the database.

 To update the ProfilesRNS database follow these steps:

 1. Upload a ProfilesRNS dataset onto the server
-2. Put the dataset into a folder named 'YYYY-MM-DD' in the data folder descriped in [chapter 2.1](#2-1)
+1. Put the dataset into a folder named 'YYYY-MM-DD' in the data folder descriped in [chapter 2.1](#2-1)
-3. Open the 'ProfilesRNS Manager' application
+1. Open the 'ProfilesRNS Manager' application
-4. Select the previously created folder
+1. Select the previously created folder
+1. Make sure the 'Merge with exising data' option is checked
-5. If everything is good, press the 'Import' button
+1. If everything is good, press the 'Import' button

+> ℹ️ When merging a dataset results in no changes in the database, the tool disabled the Import button.
+This can happen when you try to delete a non-existing profile or the primary key could not be matched with an existing one.

+> ⚠️ Unchecking the 'Merge with existing data' option will remove all exising profiles in the database.
+The imported data will effectively replace the entire dataset.
+Use this option with caution.

 **TODO**: Add screenshots